Last updated: September 26, 2024

 2. Early loan payoff: Making extra mortgage payments may allow you to pay off your loan early.
 This means you become mortgage-free sooner and save on years of mortgage payments.
 Owning your home outright may provide a sense of financial security and freedom, giving you the opportunity to allocate those funds towards other goals, such as paying down debts, saving for retirement, or investing.

-5. Financial flexibility: Paying off your mortgage early provides you with greater financial flexibility.
-Without a monthly mortgage payment to worry about, you have more disposable income to allocate towards other financial goals.
+4. Financial flexibility: Paying off your mortgage early may provide you with greater financial flexibility.
+Without a monthly mortgage payment to worry about, you could have more disposable income to allocate towards other financial goals.
 This increased flexibility may make you feel like you’ve enhanced your overall financial well-being.

 What to consider before paying extra on your mortgage